Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Photon flux from cosmic ray scattering

 Note that for $E_e \sim 10^{-1}-10$ GeV, due to the large effect of solar modulation (plus effects of a geomagnetic cut-off), the local interstellar spectrum cannot be directly measured and it is derived by assuming an injected spectrum based on a particular model which fits the data measured at Earth by Voyager at low energies and by AMS at $E_e \gtrsim 10$ GeV~\cite{Vittino:2019yme}.
 Although a full-fledged CR and gamma-ray analysis is needed to take into account how the energy spectrum of the electrons changes during their travel from the GC to Earth, this analysis is beyond the scope of this work.

-On the right panel of Fig.~\ref{fig:flux} we can see the results that we get if instead we consider the electron injected spectrum.
+On the right panel of Fig.~\ref{fig:flux} we can see the results that we get if instead we consider the electron injected spectrum, \textit{i.e.}, the spectrum of electrons injected by supernova remnants into the interstellar medium.
 In order to be consistent with the local interstellar spectrum interpolated from data of~\cite{Vittino:2019yme}, we use the injected spectrum of the $1$ break model

 with $ k_{e, \textrm{inj}}=6.98 \; 10^{-3} \; \rm GeV^{-1} \; cm^{-2} \; s^{-1}\; sr^{-1}$.

 Looking at Fig.~\ref{fig:flux} we can conclude that the asymmetry of polarised photons coming from these interactions can reach up to $90\%$.
 The highest value for the flux for a fixed value of $\Delta M$ is obtained at $E_\gamma=\Delta M$ but this is not necessarily true for the polarisation fraction (see the bottom part of the plots).
 For $\Delta M =0.01$ GeV, we can see that the highest values of $A_{pol}$ are obtained for $E_\gamma \gg \Delta M$, where the flux decreases significantly, whereas for higher $\Delta M$ the value of $A_{pol}$ at $E_\gamma=\Delta M$ is similar to the constant value reached for $E_\gamma \gg \Delta M$.
 This feature depends on the energy spectrum of the electrons, meaning that if the energy spectrum is the same for all the energy range, we do not observe these differences.
 As an example of this, in Fig.~\ref{fig:flux2} we plot the same cases that we consider in Fig.~\ref{fig:flux} but fixing the energy spectrum to $\frac{d\Phi}{dE_e}=k_e \left( \frac{E_e}{\rm GeV}\right)^{-3}$.
 We can see there that as the electron energy spectrum is the same for all the energy range, the circular polarisation fraction shape does not change for different values of the mass splitting, contrary to the case of Fig.~\ref{fig:flux}.
 Consequently, a measurement of the polarisation asymmetry could help us gaining insight on the electron CR spectrum.